-- Put this into the over for approx 15 mins in a pre-heated oven at 180 degrees (fan).
-This will cook through the sausages and soften the beans.
+- Put this in for approx 15 mins in a pre-heated oven at 180 degrees (fan).
+This will cook the sausages and soften the beans.
 The sauce will also thicken.

 - Season with salt and pepper, sprinkle with freshly chopped parsley and serve with crusty bread or rice.

 Here is how the finished thing should look!